ahmetde/readme/README.md

 # readme
 I'm Ahmet Reşat

-I'm Freshman at Bilkent University
+I'm a Freshman at Bilkent University